Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/css-support.md

 ## How it works

-You can build with Tailwind's library or use other methods of styling like vanilla CSS files or a third-party CSS-in-JS framework.
+You can build with Tailwind's library or use other methods of styling like vanilla CSS files or a third-party CSS-in-JS framework like [CSS Modules](#css-modules).
 Hydrogen is powered by Vite, which natively supports several different [methods of CSS injection](https://vitejs.dev/guide/features.html#css).

 > Note:
 > Make sure to import your stylesheets from a `*.client.jsx` component, or directly from `index.html`.

-## Benefits of Tailwind
+## Tailwind

 Tailwind is a CSS framework that is composed of classes.
 It offers developers a set of guardrails by providing a limited set of spacing, color, and responsive layout utilities.